-The IT department offers a number of services to help you with your technology needs while on campus.
+The IT department offers several services to help you with your technology needs while on campus.
 To learn more about these resources, please visit https://mainemaritime.edu/it-department/services-to-know/.

-Questions or requests about disability-related access or accommodations can be directed to MMA’s Accessibility Services at 207-326-2489 or email@example.com.
+Information for Students and Prospective Students Seeking Accommodation for a Disability can be found on the Accessibility Services page.
+Questions about disability-related access or accommodations can be directed to MMA’s Accessibility Services at 207-326-2489 or firstname.lastname@example.org.

 To learn more about MMA’s Dining Services, please visit MyDining at https://mainemaritime.sodexomyway.com/.

 Get to know your peers by joining the Class of 2026 Facebook group!
 Along with your classmates, there are staff members in the group who can answer questions and help connect you with resources at MMA.